Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Methods

 \subsection{Training Protocol}

-Fine-tuning of gpt-oss-20b (M) was performed using the curated reasoning dataset generated by gpt-oss-120b.
-The model was loaded using the Unsloth framework with 4-bit quantization to enable efficient training on limited computational resources while maintaining model performance.
+Fine-tuning of the gpt-oss-20b model was performed using a curated reasoning dataset generated by its larger counterpart, gpt-oss-120b.
+This approach ensured that the smaller model learned from systematic diagnostic patterns that were architecturally compatible with its native reasoning framework.
+The model was loaded using the Unsloth framework with 4-bit quantization to enable efficient training on limited computational resources.
 A maximum sequence length of 4,096 tokens was configured to accommodate the clinical case presentations and associated reasoning chains.

-Parameter-efficient fine-tuning was implemented using Low-Rank Adaptation (LoRA) with rank r=32 and alpha=64, targeting all linear layers in the model architecture, including query, key, value, and output projections, as well as the feed-forward network components (gate, up, and down projections) across all 32 transformer layers.
+Parameter-efficient fine-tuning was implemented using Low-Rank Adaptation (LoRA) with rank r=32 and alpha=64, targeting all linear layers in the model architecture, including query, key, value, and output projections, as well as the feed-forward network components (gate, up, and down projections) across all 32 transformer layers~\cite{hu2022lora, gao2025loraperiop,le2025impact}.
 Additionally, expert layers within the mixture-of-experts architecture were targeted at strategic depths: early layers (0-7) for initial processing, middle layers (8-15) for pattern recognition and reasoning, upper layers (16-23) for deep reasoning, and deep layers (24-31) for final refinement and output generation.
 This comprehensive targeting strategy ensured that the model could effectively learn diagnostic reasoning patterns at multiple levels of abstraction.
 A LoRA dropout rate of 0.05 was applied to prevent overfitting, and gradient checkpointing was enabled to reduce memory consumption during training.

 The curated reasoning data was formatted using the gpt-oss chat template with medium reasoning effort, incorporating the gpt-oss-120b-generated reasoning as structured thinking content.
 This approach enabled the model to learn from the systematic diagnostic patterns demonstrated by the larger model while maintaining compatibility with the gpt-oss reasoning framework.
 Training was conducted over 3 epochs using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, cosine learning rate scheduling, and a warmup ratio of 0.1.
-Mixed-precision training with bfloat16 was utilized to accelerate computation while maintaining numerical stability.
-All experiments were conducted with fixed random seeds to ensure reproducibility.